I — Sessions

 - If necessary, a second ballot shall be taken, confined to the candidates having obtained the greatest number of votes, provided that the number of candidates shall not exceed twice the number of places remaining to be filled.
 The candidates obtaining the greatest number of votes shall thus be elected.

 - If necessary, in case of a tie, the Chairman shall decide between the candidates by drawing lots.

-- The provisions of paragraphs 2 and 3 shall not apply to the election of the Director General
+- The provisions of paragraphs 2 and 3 shall not apply to the election of the Director General and Deputy Director General.

 - The meetings of the Council shall be held in public unless the Council decides otherwise.